ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 - **Confusion matrix:** What does the 3-class confusion matrix look like?
 - **Precision & recall:** What are the model's precision and recall?
 How are these measures calculated?
 - **More data:** Can you continue to add data to each class (while keeping the data balanced) and get the model to 85% precision and recall?
-How many data did you end up using?
+How much data did you end up using?

 After we have trained each model, we will answer questions about it in the ***AutoML Modeling Report***.